PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 I recently changed all the complex server logic for pagination and tags, with the use of Zustand library, and moved it all to two components (pagination, and ListLayout)
 While it's not optimal for SEO purposes, the goal of these changes is to find a solution for managing all the url in a better way (translated urls are very bad for SEO)
-Also, I don't think that the impact od this first change is really bad for SEO, because most users will use this repository and code for their personal dev blog.
+Also, I don't think that the impact of these first changes is really bad for SEO, because most users will use this repository and code for their personal dev blog.

 So for now, blog page and tags logic is entirely managed on client side (also resulting in a faster UI for users).
 This also means less complex server side code and pages.